reillysiemens/tuckersiemens.com/content/posts/parsing-tftp-in-rust/index.md

 ### Reading

-To read a file, a client client sends a read request packet.
+To read a file, a client sends a read request packet.
 If the request is valid, the server responds with the first block of data.
 The client sends an acknowledgement of this block and the server responds with the next block of data.
 The two continue this dance until there's nothing more to read.